Bitflow SDK

 console.log(quoteResult);

-Get the necessary parameters for executing a swap:
+Get the necessary parameters for signing a swap transaction:

 const swapExecutionData = {